-4. Dollar Shave Club
+4. Dollar Shave Club: Shave Time.
+Shave Money

 The name alone demonstrates one of the main aspects of Dollar Shave Club’s value proposition: low cost.
 Dollar Shave Club has focused its positioning on affordability and convenience, creating a relatable brand for the average consumer.